roshanjoseph23/terraform-elb/README.md

  - An IAM user with programmatic access with AWS Admin permission needs to be created.
  - Key pair needs to be created for SSH to Bastion server
- - An S3 needs to be created
+ - An S3 needs to be created to backup tfstate

 ## Application LB